-For more information about online and social media requirements and examples, please access the Partner Portal.
+For more information about online and social media requirements and examples, please go to the Resources section of the SNAP-Ed at MFF website (https://snap-ed.michiganfitness.org/resources).

 Do not add USDA and SNAP logos to newly created or reprinted materials.
 These logos have specific requirements that must be followed when used.
 See USDA SNAP-Ed Guidance for details.